faustus123/EIC_JANA_Example/README.md

-# Example of JANA2 and Geometry Service
+# Example of JANA2 and Geometry Service With TObject and JObjects mixed
 This is an example written in response for a request to demonstrate how the JANA2 framework would implement DD4hep geometry to select endcap tracker hits greater than a certain radius.

 Note that there are two other examples placed into separate branches on this repository:<br>